-Mondays and Thursdays are the most popular days of the week for online shopping, while the peak hour for ecommerce occurs between 8pm and 9pm.
+In 2019 Mondays and Thursdays were the most popular days of the week for online shopping and the peak time of day for ecommerce occured between 8pm and 9pm.

-Using a wealth of ecommerce data from 2019, we’ve been looking at how sales patterns change during the day, which days of the week are busiest online, and how sales trends look across the whole year.
+Using a wealth of ecommerce data we compare 2019 buying and online shopping behaviour with 2020.
+We’ve been looking at how sales patterns change during the day, which days of the week are busiest online, and how sales trends look across the whole year.

 Online sales broadly follow people’s daily patterns, with sales dipping overnight before beginning to build up from around 6am, and growing throughout the rest of the day.

 However, with more remote working in 2020 we see an opportunity to become agile with marketing campaigns targeting morning shoppers.
 These new online buying habits such as the new online fashion retail trends that we see also look set to continue.
 According to research by Deloitte there was a 26% increase in remote working and they predict home working levels will remain very high after the pandemic is over.

 Best Day of The Week for Online Sales

 In 2020, SaleCycle data found Wednesday and Thursday saw the busiest retail days online for online sales with Saturday being the worst day of the week for online sales.